calebashleygraham/Calebs-Public-Notes-for-help/README.md

-this Repository is made to be a sudo copy of our class work only it will retain notes extra comments and definitions repo I will be also sharing notes for unity as well and be sharing some python and other misc topics within programming this I have books on learning the programming lang
+this Repository is made to be a sudo copy of our class work only it will retain notes extra comments and definitions repo I will be also sharing notes for unity as well and be sharing some python and other misc topics within programming this I have books on learning the programming

-do to us doing web development this year this repo will also teach you some ways on backend lang which last year we only did the front so i will be going over javascript php and python as thay are the three i haved used
+due to us doing web development this year this repo will also teach you some ways on front-end and maybe back-end

 beloew are links to software you may want for the subjects if you are following along at home